 - Utility accounts

-- And any other similar accounts that may help your executor manage your estate
+- Any other similar accounts that might help your executor manage your estate

 That’s quite the list, and it’s not entirely comprehensive, either.